arnicas/simple-embedded-text-navigator/README.md

 During play, you can also add words or phrases to the Yours category.
 They will all be default 1 point, though.

-## Deployment on Pages If You Want
+## Deployment on GH Pages If You Want

 It's only a browser app, so you can just run index with the dist folder.
 For doing this as a github page, you need a .github/worflows/static.yaml file with the instruction to copy dist (along with other things):